Walnut – Discernment – Five of Nuts (Pentacles)

 The common walnut, Juglans regia, is an Old-World species native to Central Asia.
 Also known as English, Persian or Circassian walnut.
-It is one of the oldest trees foods that can be traced to 7000 BCE.
+It is one of the oldest trees foods that trace back to 7000 BCE.
 Alexander the Great (356 – 323 BCE) is credited with introducing this “Persian nut” to ancient Greece.

-The Romans brought it to Europe and North Africa.
+The Romans then brought it to Europe and North Africa.
 Walnuts were introduced to China via the Silk Road and eventually it was brought to the Americas in the 1600’s by English colonists.
-It was seen as the food of the gods.

 The name walnut comes from the Old English wealhhnutu meaning “foreign nut” or nut of the Roman lands.
 Walnut trees are also defenders of the land they stand on.
 Their fallen leaves and husks contain juglone, a toxic chemical that acts as a natural herbicide.
 This direct alignment of walnut with powerful and destructive forces has long associated it with loss and misfortune.
 Walnut reminds us to use discernment so we can better understand a situation from all angles before making decisions.